handsontable/handsontable/visual-tests/README.md

 If you want to make screenshot, just copy-paste this line anywhere:
 `await page.screenshot({ path: helpers.screenshotPath() });`
-From now it will take care about names, browsers, wrappers and paths automatically.
+From now it will take care about names, browsers, frameworks and paths automatically.

 You can make as much screenshots per test as needed (it can be 0 also - we still can test anything without screenshots too), for example: